i-nikhil/VertexChatApp/README.md

 # VertexChatApp

-Lightweight Vert\.x chat example using Maven and Java\.
-Demonstrates a client-style `UserVerticle` that registers an eventbus consumer and sends JSON messages to a `SERVER` address.
+- Lightweight Vert\.x chat example using Maven and Java\.
+Demonstrates a client-style `UserVerticle` that registers an eventbus consumer and sends JSON messages to a `SERVER` verticle.
+- It demonstrates how different verticles communicate using the Vert.x Event bus.

 ## Requirements: